shadden/celmech/docs/canonical_transformations.rst

 The ``FirstOrderGeneratingFunction`` class
 ******************************************

-``celmech`` provides the :class:`FirstOrderGeneratingFunction
+``celmech`` provides the
-<celmech.generating_functions.FirstOrderGeneratingFunction>` class that can be
+:class:`~celmech.lie_transformations.FirstOrderGeneratingFunction` class that
-used to apply transformations between osculating coordiantes used by :math:`N`-body simulatoins and transformed variables appropriate for that Hamiltonian models used by ``celmech``.
+can be used to apply transformations between osculating coordiantes used by :math:`N`-body simulatoins and transformed variables appropriate for that Hamiltonian models used by ``celmech``.
 These transformations will apply corrections at first order in planet-star mass ratio.

-A :class:`FirstOrderGeneratingFunction
-<celmech.generating_functions.FirstOrderGeneratingFunction>` instance provides
+A :class:`~celmech.lie_transformations.FirstOrderGeneratingFunction` instance
-a representation of a the generating function, :math:`\chi`, for a Lie series transformation.
+provides a representation of a the generating function, :math:`\chi`, for a Lie series transformation.
 The user constructs builds up this function by specifying which terms from the disturbing function the transformation should be eliminated from the full Hamiltonian at first order in planet masses.
 The interface for adding disturbing function terms is very similar to the interface for adding terms to a :class:`~celmech.poincare.PoincareHamiltonian` object.
+(In fact, the
+:class:`~celmech.lie_transformations.FirstOrderGeneratingFunction` is a
-(In fact, the :class:`~celmech.generating_functions.FirstOrderGeneratingFunction` is a special sub-class of :class:`~celmech.poincare.PoincareHamiltonian` that simple overwrites the methods for adding disturbing function terms and adds some additional functionality.)
+special sub-class of :class:`~celmech.poincare.PoincareHamiltonian` that simple overwrites the methods for adding disturbing function terms and adds some additional functionality.)